f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/mcn-distributed-apps-l3/README.md

 - Deployment of multi-cloud infrastructure in Amazon AWS, Microsoft Azure, and Google GCP to support a distributed application with its services running on K8s in different clouds;
 - Layer 3 networking between all of the services by way of Site Mesh Group (SMG) connecting between several F5 Distributed Cloud (XC) Customer Edge (CE) Sites deployed in each cloud;
 - Configuration of Enhanced Firewall between all of the sites with shared rules for consistency and ease of management;
-- Configuration of App Firewall to protect inbound traffic for the main app from malicious actors and Bots.
+- Configuration of App Firewall to protect inbound traffic for the main app from malicious actors and bots.

 ## Setup Diagram